-- Software, biotechnology, media and entertainment, and IT services are the top sectors for investment.
+- Software, life sciences and clean technology have been the recent top sectors for investment.

-- In 2013, California, Massachusetts, New York, Washington and Texas were the highest venture capital states, with 77 percent of the dollars invested nationally.
-About 50 percent went to California.
+- In 2014, California, Massachusetts, New York, Washington and Texas were the top venture capital states, attracting 68% of the dollars invested nationally.

 - The correlation among great research universities, top scientific talent, federal research funds and venture capital is striking.

-- Massachusetts has one-fourth the population of Texas but receives 250% more federal R&D and more than double the venture capital investment.
+- Massachusetts has one-fourth the population of Texas but receives more than triple the venture capital investment.